raviksharma/pi/README.md

-Notebooks to demonstrate many methods of calculating pi.
+Notebooks to demonstrate many methods of approximating pi.

 The repository is for informational and educational purposes only.